Science News Roundup: Dutch teen on space flight told Bezos he had never ordered from Amazon; Modern crocodile's 'grandfather,' 150 million years old, discovered in Chile fossil and more | Technology

 Dutch teen on space flight told Bezos he had never ordered from Amazon

-The Dutch teenager who became the world's youngest space traveler this week surprised billionaire Jeff Bezos on the flight by telling him he'd never ordered anything on Amazon.com.
+The Dutch teenager who became the world's youngest space traveller this week surprised billionaire Jeff Bezos on the flight by telling him he'd never ordered anything on Amazon.com.

 Oliver Daemen, an 18-year-old physics student, accompanied Bezos, his brother Mark Bezos and 82-year-old female aviator Wally Funk - the oldest person to go to space - on a 10-minute trip beyond Earth's atmosphere.